Birch-san/gmusicapi-node/README.md

 # Purpose
-This Node library should enable you to invoke functionality of Simon Weber's [Unofficial Google Music API, `gmusicapi`](https://github.com/simon-weber/gmusicapi) from Node.
+This Node library should enable you to invoke from Node the functionality of Simon Weber's [Unofficial Google Music API, `gmusicapi`](https://github.com/simon-weber/gmusicapi).

 It is _not_ a re-implementation; it binds to existing functionality from the Python module.